alinarekena/ecRhtoGEM/README.md

 ### Brief repository description:
 * This repository contains the work on metabolic engineering of oleaginous, non-conventional yeast *R.toruloides* using genome-scale modelling.

-* Repository consists of model files, scripts and files for visualisations of microbial metabolic networks.
+* Repository consists of code, data, model files and result files that can be also used for visualising metabolic networks.

 #### Model files (xml, xlsx, mat, json)
 * As a starting point for this work, a metabolic genome-scale model, named **rhto-GEM**, developed by [Tiukova et al. 2019](https://onlinelibrary.wiley.com/doi/abs/10.1002/bit.27162), was used.